vgiles/acmc21-website/content/call.md

 Submissions are open from May 1, 2021 with the opportunity to provide feedback and engage in conversation with all interested participants.
 Conference attendees/presenters can nominate which state/venue they wish to attend for ACMC21 (+ Synthmoot).

+**Submissions close on June 11, 2021.**

+While the theme of ACMC 21 is _connections_, we welcome proposals across the range of computer music topics and practices, with an emphasis on connection and synthesis.

 Questions and queries can be directed to

 [conference@computermusic.org.au](mailto:conference@computermusic.org.au)